What is “burnout”?

 In today’s society, we receive praise for being a “hustler” or a “go-getter.”
 We’re told that “life is tough but so are we” and that “good things come to those that work hard”.
 But when does it become too much?
 The term burnout is now recognized by the World Health Organization (WHO).
 No longer is it just a term of feeling exhausted, the WHO has classified it as a chronic condition that is characterized by three dimensions:

-1) feelings of energy depletion or exhaustion
+1) feelings of energy depletion or exhaustion or anxiety

 2) increased mental distance from one’s job, or feelings of negativism or cynicism related to one's job

 The WHO specifically defines it as “chronic workplace stress that has not been successfully managed”.
 However, it’s also believed that this stress does not end in the workplace and that one can experience burnout in other areas of their lives whether it comes from relationships or just day-to-day demands.

 The term has been scoffed as a millennial excuse for not working hard enough.
 Yet, as the demands of our lives increase along with the feeling that we must be busy in order to have value, more people, no matter what generation they belong in, are experiencing burnout.
 If you think you have been experiencing burnout within your own life, here are some tips to lessen the feelings of it.

 It’s so easy, before bed, to watch just *one* more episode of your Netflix binge session; however, you may be compromising your sleep in the process.
 Adults should aim for 7-9 hours every night, whereas the reality is that up to one-third of Americans are reporting less than 6 hours of sleep every night.
 Over time, sleep deprivation can have an effect on your health and is linked to memory issues, weakened immune system, high blood pressure, and even increased risk of heart disease.
 If you have a difficult time easing into sleep, try creating a night time routine that you enjoy which can include things such as chamomile tea which is naturally calming or a meditating app.